0-Gas-0/Stylus-Sample-Chess/README.md

 To replace the chess pieces, you will have to upload them to the Imgur site (or another image hosting site, it's up to you to test).
 To do this:
 - Go to imgur.com
 - Sign-in/sign-up
-- Publish your images (regardless of whether they are private or not).
+- Publish your images (regardless of whether they are private or not)

 ## Third Step : Modification of the Sample CSS
 - Make sure all your images have been uploaded